magnetrwn/raylib-bubbles/README.md

 The `build` folder contains all files to bundle with the compiled executable.
 After running `./build.sh`, which will run `cmake` among things, the executable will be placed alongside resources and files to include with it:

 + `res/`: Contains the fonts and textures used in the game.
++ `bubbles`: The compiled executable.
++ `bubbles.ini`: The configuration file for the game.
 + `INSTRUCTIONS.md`: A file containing instructions on how to play the game.
++ `LICENSE`: The license file for the game, same as the project license.

 As mentioned earlier, there will also be a zipped build generated in the root project directory, with the name `bubbles_build[timestamp].zip`.
 It contains all necessary files to run the game.